 Personal Capital, acquired by Empower Retirement in August 2020 for $825 million (with another $175 million set aside for growth), is defined by their new owners as “ … a digital-first registered investment adviser and wealth manager.”

-While these personalized wealth management and advisement services are how the company ultimately generate revenue, they aren’t the same services that get most users in the door.
+While their white-glove financial planning and advisement services are how the company ultimately generates revenue, they aren’t the same services that get most users in the door.

-For the majority of users, Personal Capital is a wealth management application they can use to add, view, and manage various financial accounts in one place.
+For the majority of users, Personal Capital is a wealth management application they can use to add, view, and manage various traditional financial accounts — think bank accounts, retirement accounts, credit card accounts, investment accounts, etc. — all in one place.
 It’s important to note here that Personal Capital only works for U.S.-based users and accounts.

-In addition, there are also some more unique features including an analyzer for catching fees you might not have been aware of and a few calculators for planning for big-ticket purchases as well as retirement.
+In addition, there are also a few more unique features including an analyzer for catching fees you might not have been aware of and a few calculators to help with financial planning for big-ticket purchases as well as retirement.

 The downside of this version of Personal Capital — the free and accessible version — is that once you sign up for it and give the company your information, you might never stop hearing from their sales team.